Welcome to the STOR-601 Introductory Python Module#

 • Some experience of programming but not necessarily using python.

-• A STOR-i laptop capable of running pyenv, python (version 3.12.0 or better), and jupyter notebook or jupyter lab
+• A STOR-i laptop capable of running python (version 3.12.0 or better), jupyter notebook, and spyder.

 • Access to the course notes and materials